 It is inevitable the relevance of Tom Kelley's Venn diagram in solving design problems across various industries.
 The synergy of this theoretical framework is a very powerful tool to solve design problems as posited by Cristache (2021).
-Even though many Ghanaian industries have not fully explored this design thinking model, its applications is steadily germinating in Ghana.
+Even though many Ghanaian industries have not fully explored this design thinking model, its applications are steadily germinating in Ghana.

-It is evident that the synergy of the three elements or lenses of innovation as referred to by Krithika et al. (2021) can assist the Ghanaian weaving industry to solve various design and production DVF design thinking model refers to a framework that integrates desirability, feasibility, and viability in design processes (Stokol, 2020).

-challenges.
-The study revealed that each facet of the model to an extent can be independent but its effective approach is powerful to give designs purpose and increase the value of design solutions when synchronised in any problem-solving activity as attested by (Mike, 2021; Cristache, 2021).
+It is evident that the synergy of the three elements or lenses of innovation as referred to by Krithika et al. (2021) can assist the Ghanaian weaving industry to solve various design and production challenges.
+The study revealed that each facet of the model to an extent can be independent but its effective approach is powerful to give designs purpose and increase the value of design solutions when synchronized in any problem-solving activity as attested by (Mike, 2021; Cristache, 2021).

 In reducing production waste and cost, the feasibility and viability dimensions need to interrelate to manage the waste produced in the industry and how to decrease production cost.
 There is a need for research and development to produce novel, cutting-edge goods that outperform those of competitors to add value for product quality.
 The speed of product to market dwells much on the industry's production line.
-If much of the numerous processes are cut down, it will improve the product speed as recommended by Asinyo et al. (2021).
-Finally, as unearth in the study, higher productivity leads to higher profitability Taddeo (2021).
-Even though, productivity and profitability is appreciated, more can be achieved if Ghanaian weaving industry can advance in semi-automated or fully automated systems and technology in their production line.
+If many of the numerous processes are cut down, it will improve the product speed as recommended by Asinyo et al. (2021).
+Finally, as unearthed in the study, higher productivity leads to higher profitability Taddeo (2021).
+Even though productivity and profitability are appreciated, more can be achieved if the Ghanaian weaving industry can advance in semi-automated or fully automated systems and technology in their production line.